wichtounet/acquisition-lazy/README.md

 It is written in C++, uses Qt widget toolkit and runs on Windows and Linux.

+Differences with the original project:
+ * Support QT4
+ * Support g++ compiler

 ## Compiling/developing Acquisition

 ### Linux